-Whether dreaming big, small, or somewhere in between, achieving financial security might be one way to make it a reality.
+Whether you’re dreaming big of owning multiple homes and taking luxurious vacations or are more focused on simply getting out of credit card debt, achieving financial security can be one way to make it a reality.

-For some people, it’s all about the numbers — how much they own, how much they owe, the size of their portfolio, or their net worth.
-But for others, it could mean traveling the planet with all their earthly possessions in a backpack, working odd jobs wherever they land until they make enough money for a ticket to their next destination.
+This can include a huge range of lifestyles and aspirations.
+For some people, it’s all about the numbers — how much they own, the size of their portfolio, or their net worth.
+But for others, it could mean accumulating a nest egg so they can travel the planet with all their earthly possessions in a backpack and work odd jobs wherever they land until they make enough money for a ticket to their next destination.

 For those who haven’t received a huge inheritance or won the lottery, achieving financial security is likely to involve lots of hard work, determination, and a DIY attitude.

 Why?
 One reason is because the safety nets intended to protect Americans in retirement are starting to unravel.
-The Social Security trust fund is on the way toward depletion sometime after 2030.
-And that may sound like it’s far enough in the future for flying cars, but the reality?
-That’s only a decade away.
+The Social Security trust fund is on the way toward depletion sometime after 2034, and recipients might only receive a portion of the benefits they were expecting.
+That’s only a decade or so away.